Ammar-Multani/Forex-Trading-Suite/optimization-summary.md

    - Ensures minification is enabled
    - Disables development features in production

-2. **Hermes JavaScript Engine**: Confirmed Hermes is enabled in app.json for better performance and smaller bundle size.
+2. **Hermes JavaScript Engine**: Confirmed Hermes is enabled in app.json for better performance and smaller bundle size on both platforms.

 ## Next Steps for Further Optimization